Philippines

 Onesimo Bulilit Foundation

-The Foundation works with street children and their families in Manila.
-It runs shelters for children who have been physically or sexually abused, drop-in centers, and provides crisis intervention and counselling, etc.
+The Onesimo Bulilit Foundation works with street-connected children and their families in Manila.
+It provides a range of child protection services, including residential shelters for children who have experienced physical or sexual abuse, drop-in centres, crisis intervention, and counselling.

 Phone